hassio-addons/addon-homebridge/README.md

 ## Adding Homebridge to iOS

-Using the Home app (or most other HomeKit apps), you should be able to add the single accessory "Home Assistant", assuming that you're still running the Homebridge add-on and you're on the same (Wifi) network.
+Using the Home app (or most other HomeKit apps), you should be able to add the single accessory "Home Assistant", assuming that you are still running the Homebridge add-on and you are on the same (Wifi) network.
 Adding this accessory will automatically add all accessories and platforms defined in your Home Assistant instance.